statechannels/statechannels/packages/server-wallet/server-wallet.api.md

     errors: ValidationErrorItem[];
 };

-// Warning: (ae-forgotten-export) The symbol "SingleThreadedWallet" needs to be exported by the entry point index.d.ts
-//
 // @public (undocumented)
 export abstract class Wallet extends SingleThreadedWallet {
-    // Warning: (ae-forgotten-export) The symbol "MultiThreadedWallet" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     static create(walletConfig: IncomingServerWalletConfig): SingleThreadedWallet | MultiThreadedWallet;
 }